groupdocs-translation-cloud/groupdocs-translation-cloud-dotnet/src/GroupDocs.Translation.Cloud.Sdk/README.md

 - **fr-ms / ms-fr** — to translate from French to Malay or from Malay to French
 - **fr-pl / pl-fr** — to translate from French to Polish or from Polish to French
 - **fr-ru / ru-fr** — to translate from French to Russian or from Russian to French
+- **fr-af / af-fr** — to translate from French to Afrikaans or from Afrikaans to French
+- **fr-el / el-fr** — to translate from French to Greek or from Greek to French
+- **fr-vi / vi-fr** — to translate from French to Vietnamese or from Vietnamese to French
-- **fr-ar / ar-fr** — to translate from French to Arabic or from Arabic to French
+- **fr-sv / sv-fr** — to translate from French to Swedish or from Swedish to French
 - **de-it / it-de** — to translate from German to Italian or from Italian to German
 - **de-pl / pl-de** — to translate from German to Polish or from Polish to German
 - **de-ar / ar-de** — to translate from German to Arabic or from Arabic to German